Why You Should Look into Acupuncture for Neuropathy

 How Acupuncture for Neuropathy Can Help

-Now that you’re familiar with the different types of neuropathy let’s take a closer look at how acupuncture can help manage each type.
+Now that you’re familiar with the different types of neuropathy let’s take a closer look at how acupuncture treatment can help manage each type.
 Acupuncture is an ancient practice that involves inserting very fine needles into specific points on the body to stimulate the body’s natural healing processes.
 Research suggests that acupuncture can help relieve pain, reduce inflammation, promote circulation, and support nerve regeneration—all of which are critical for people with neuropathy.

 Acupuncture for Peripheral Neuropathy